koddr/tutorial-go-fiber-rest-api/README.md

 Fiber, PostgreSQL, JWT auth and automatically generated Swagger docs in isolated Docker containers.

 1. Rename `.env.example` to `.env` and fill it with your environment values.
-2. Run project by this command for run Docker containers (with Fiber and PostgreSQL, by default) and apply migrations:
+2. Run project by this command (build and run Docker containers with Fiber and PostgreSQL, and apply migrations):

 ```bash
 make docker.run